Appearance

 "Policies and practices you'd expect to find in a totalitarian system such as North Korea or George Orwell's 1984; not from the gospel of Jesus Christ."[9]

 North Korea starves, imprisons, and executes its citizens.
-Comparing it to a voluntary religious organization — one you can leave at any time, one that operates four universities and funds dozens of scholarly journals — is not serious argumentation.
+Comparing it to a voluntary religious organization — one you can leave at any time — is not serious argumentation.

 The CES Letter raises some legitimate institutional concerns.
 But it wraps them in rhetoric so overheated that it discredits the valid points alongside the invalid ones.